gulfiliz/gulfiliz.github.io/_posts/2025-05-09-post-truth.md

 Any expert can be discredited: *who funds their research?*

 This is why post-truth is so resistant to refutation.
-It does not engage with evidence — it delegitimizes the category of evidence.
+It does not engage with evidence.
+It delegitimizes the category of evidence.

 ---